NC Racial Equity Initiative

 Color of Education: An Evening with Nikole Hannah-Jones

-This fall, in collaboration with Duke Policy Bridge and the Samuel DuBois Cook Center on Social Equity at Duke University, the Public School Forum will host our first statewide summit on race and education.
-Our headline speaker will be Nikole Hannah-Jones, 2017 MacArthur Genius Grant Fellow and an award-winning reporter covering race for The New York Times Magazine.
+This fall, in collaboration with Duke Policy Bridge and the Samuel DuBois Cook Center on Social Equity at Duke University, the Public School Forum hosted our first statewide summit on race and education.
+Our headline speaker was Nikole Hannah-Jones, 2017 MacArthur Genius Grant Fellow and an award-winning reporter covering race for The New York Times Magazine.

-This kick-off event will be called “Color of Education: An Evening with Nikole Hannah-Jones” and will be held on Tuesday, October 2nd on the campus of Duke University.
-In 2019 and beyond, “Color of Education” (#ColorofEducation) will evolve into an annual day-long summit bringing together educators, policymakers, national experts and other key stakeholders focused on eliminating impact of race in education.
+This kick-off event was called “Color of Education: An Evening with Nikole Hannah-Jones” and was held on Tuesday, October 2nd on the campus of Duke University.
+In 2019 and beyond, “Color of Education” (#ColorofEducation) will evolve into an annual day-long summit bringing together educators, policymakers, national experts and other key stakeholders focused on eliminating the impact of race in education.

 This Initiative is supported by the Grable Foundation.